corbado/example-passkeys-react/README.md

 ## File structure

+- `src/index.js`: routing for the React web app
-- `src/Home.js`: the file where the web component is embedded
+- `src/Home.js`: component for the sign up / login screen
-- `src/LoggedIn.js`: displays user information if the user has successfully authenticated
+- `src/Profile.js`: :component for the user profile information that is shown after successful authentication
 - `.env`: add Corbado project id as environment variables that you can obtain from [Corbado developer panel](https://app.corbado.com/signin#register)